 Important: Like the dental coverage you get with supplemental health insurance policies, Swiss dental insurance policies generally come with qualification periods.
 Typically, you will have to hold your policy for at least 1 year before you become fully covered and can take advantage of the dental benefits.

 Is dental insurance worth it?

-But if your main concern is protecting yourself from high-cost dental treatments, getting a dental insurance policy with a very high maximum sum insured (like CHF 15,000 per year) can give you that protection.
+But if your main concern is protecting yourself from high-cost dental treatments, getting a dental insurance policy with a very high maximum sum insured (15,000 francs per year, for example) can give you that protection.
 Depending on your dental expenses, a high-benefit dental insurance policy can be worth it.
 For example, if you were to pay 90 francs per month for a 75% (max.
-CHF 15,000) policy over a 5-year period, your premiums would total CHF 5400 over that period.
-If your dental costs during that time totaled CHF 20,000 francs (but never more than CHF 15,000 in any one year), you would receive benefits totaling 15,000 francs.
-Subtracting the CHF 5400 francs you paid in premiums, your “savings” would come to CHF 9600, so dental insurance would certainly pay off in this case.
+15,000 francs) policy over a 5-year period, your premiums would total 5400 francs over that period.
+If your dental costs during that time totaled 20,000 francs (but never more than 15,000 francs in any one year), you would receive benefits totaling 15,000 francs.
+Subtracting the 5400 francs you paid in premiums, your “savings” would come to 9600 francs, so dental insurance would certainly pay off in this case.

 On the other hand, if your dental costs only amount to a few hundred francs per year, getting dental insurance will not normally be worth it.

 A good first step is to visit a dentist for a thorough dental checkup to establish whether or not major dental or orthodontic problems are likely.
 Getting a thorough dental report ahead of signing up for a policy will also arm you with evidence which could come in handy if your insurance provider decides to withhold payment on account of alleged pre-existing conditions.